tsbalogun97/Project2-Portfolio/README.md

 <li>I struggled alot with typos which meant errors popping up on my page and having to pinpoint exactly where was hell.</li>
 <li>I also had an issue with my resume popping up on my resume page.
 For some reasons, it didn't work, only to realize that i  didn't import it in the app.js.</li>
 <li>I also had issues converting my React app to a live webpage for anyone to connect to.</li>
+<li> It took me hours to figure out what was wrong with my code when i was trying to upload my git Api to display my top 3 projects.</li>